jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 > B is referring to the fate of the young soldiers, and how they suffer explicitly for the benefit of the Consuls and Moebius.

 > It *is* a bit curious that B disappeared very quickly, while K's corpse stuck around long enough to debate over.
 But it can basically be chalked up to what best served the storytelling: they had to unmask K, but unmasking every other Consul would get repetitive (and require many unique faces to be modeled by the developers).

+> Finally, only Aionian soldiers give off red motes, since only they can have their life force absorbed.
+Everyone else gives off white motes, even monsters—which is a bit curious since, in early Chapter 1, it was shown that monsters contributed a small amount to Flame Clocks.

 ----